astridcpulse/astridcpulse/README.md

 <h1 align="center">Hey there, I'm Astrid 💫 🦾</h1>
 <h3 align="center">A fullstack developer in Minnesota</h3>

-- I used to be a mechanical engineer working on cell growth incubators 🦠 🧫 but that got kinda boring after a few years so I decided to start coding!
+- I used to be a mechanical engineer who spent her time designing cell growth incubators 🦠 🧫, frying sensors, thinkin bout sheet metal.
+Typical girl stuff✨.
+But that got kinda boring after a few years so I decided to start coding!
 - So far I've mostly been using **Javascript front and back end with node and express** but this year I'd love to dive more into **C# and Python**

 - I’m currently working on a javascript web app for a **local non-profit that focuses on mentoring LGBTQ+ kids 🏳️‍⚧️🏳️‍🌈** it's been incredibly rewarding to give back to the community in such a positive way.